dinarak/Pitchfork/Capstone Milestone Report.md

     - joined the SQLite the tables `content`, `genres`, `labels`, `reviews`, `years` on review ID.
 (The `reviews` table already had info on the artists, so there was no need to join the `artists` table to the rest of the tables.)
     - and extracted the data into a dataframe.
 2. Explored the dataset with [Pandas Profiling](https://github.com/pandas-profiling/pandas-profiling/blob/master/README.md), and found that there are a number of duplicate entries.
 Removed the duplicates.
 3. Did a quick clean-up to make sure there's only one row per review ID in the dataframe.
-In case we need more granularity on data, we could pull up the specific tables from SQLite database again, but this will do for now.
+In case more granularity is required, I could pull up the specific tables from SQLite database again, but this will do for now.
     - grouped the entries by review ID and URL
     - and for each such tuple made sure to keep a row that had the most non-null values.
 4. Removed rows with empty strings in `content` column.